jianglanshui/osgAndroidExamples/README.md

 Architecture of the samples are based on the original code from osgAndroidExampleGLES2 developed by Jorge Izquierdo Ciges (distributed with OSG).
 You will find each feature demonstrated in osgAndroidExampleGLES2 in separated examples as well as additionanl examples (location, sensor, camera, etc.).

-Tested with: OpenSceneGraph-3-2.0 + Nexus 10.
+Tested with: OpenSceneGraph-3-2.0 + NDKr9 + Nexus 10.

-The source code come as Android 2.3.1 (API 9) project.
+The source code come as Android 2.3.1 (API 9) project, ABI platform 9, armeabiv7-a, neon on (modify Android.mk, Application.mk
+and Eclipse project configuration for any changes).

 Basic
 -----